8 Ball Of Coke – What is the Real Cost of Getting High?

 An 8 ball of coke is equal to 3.5 grams of cocaine.
-In fact, 3.5 grams is one-eighth of an ounce (28.34 grams).
-For this reason, they call this amount an 8 ball of coke.
-Besides, the drug dealers and buyers may also use this term to refer to the same amount of meth.
+3.5 grams of a drug is one-eighth of an ounce (28.34 grams).
+Coke dealers and buyers may also use this term to refer to the same amount of meth.

 A Quick Overview Of Coke